 \section{Exact solutions of the RD system (\ref{2-2**})}

-We point out from the very beginning that a variety of exact solutions of the RD system (\ref{2-2**}) can be constructed using the steady-state points $(1,v_0)$ and $(0,v_0), \ v_0 \in \mathbb{R}$ of system (\ref{2-31}).
-In fact, setting $u=1$ in (\ref{2-31}), the following solution of the RD system (\ref{2-2**}): \be u(t,x)=\frac{1+g(t,x)}{2}, \ v(t,x)=\frac{1-g(t,x)}{2}\ee is easily derived.
-Here the function $g(t,x)$ is an arbitrary solution of the standard classical heat equation $g_t=g_{xx}.$ Similarly, $u=0$ leads to \be u(t,x)=\frac{g(t,x)}{2}, \ v(t,x)=-\frac{g(t,x)}{2}.\ee The latter is questionable for interpretation because one of the components is negative.
+We point out from the very beginning that a variety of exact solutions of the RD system (\ref{2-2**}) can be constructed using the steady-state points $(1,v_0)$ and $(0,v_0), \ v_0 \in \textbf{R}$ of system (\ref{2-31}).
+In fact, setting $u=1$ in (\ref{2-31}), the following solution of the RD system (\ref{2-2**}): is easily derived.
+Here the function $g(t,x)$ is an arbitrary solution of the standard classical heat equation $g_t=g_{xx}.$ Similarly, $u=0$ leads to The latter is questionable for interpretation because one of the components is negative.

 Another peculiarity of system (\ref{2-31}) follows from its structure and allows to use known exact solutions of the first equation.
 In fact, exact solutions of this equation for the first time were identified in \cite{a-h-b, cla-mans-94} (see also Section 4.3.2 in \cite{ch-se-pl-book}).
 Notably this equation with $\delta=-1$ is referred to as the Huxley equation.
 So, having a known solution $u_0(t,x)$, one obtains the linear heat equation with the source/sink $U(t,x)=\delta u_0(t,x)(1-u_0(t,x))$: